-- A. Be sure you have read and understood the Defensive Tactics Ground Control Instructor Training program syllabus prior to the first scheduled session. - B. The basic agenda may change to reflect the advanced level of participants. - C. Review Law EnFORCEment, Reasonable Force Options by Rod Sanford, pages 257, 300-303.
+- A. Read and understand the Defensive Tactics Ground Control Instructor Training program syllabus prior to the first scheduled session. - B. The basic agenda may change to reflect the advanced level of participants. - C. Review Law EnFORCEment, Reasonable Force Options by Rod Sanford, pages 257, 300 -303.